Truncated factorized perverse sheaves on Sym(C): Introduction

 \section{Introduction}

-Kapranov and Schechtman have introduced in \cite{KS3} the category $\FP$ of factorized perverse sheaves on the infinite-dimensional space $\sym(\CC)$ of monic polynomials with coefficients in $\CC$ stratified by multiplicity of roots, and with values in a braided category $\Vu$.
+Factorized perverse sheaves have been introduced in geometric representation theory in the spirit of localization: categories of representations of relevant objects are proved to be equivalent to categories of factorizable perverse sheaves on suitable spaces, \cite{BFS,Ga}.
+Kapranov and Schechtman have studied in detail in \cite{KS3} the category $\FP$ of factorized perverse sheaves on the infinite-dimensional space $\sym(\CC)$ of monic polynomials with coefficients in $\CC$, stratified by multiplicity of roots, and with values in a braided monoidal category $\Vu$.
 The objects are pairs given by a perverse sheaf on $\sym(\CC)$ and a family of isomorphisms of sheaves that take into account the monoid structure of $\sym(\CC)$.

-In fact, the description of such perverse sheaves can be made very concrete: the category of perverse sheaves on each graded component $\CC^n$ is equivalent to the category of representations of an explicit quiver with monomial relations, whose vertices correspond to real faces in the (real) hyperplane arrangement corresponding to the reflection representation of $\Sn$ on $\CC^n$, \cite{KS1}.
-From this description one can recover a description of perverse sheaves on the graded component $\sym^n(\CC)$ because the latter can be embedded into the category of $\Sn$-equivariant perverse sheaves on $\CC^n$, \cite[Proposition 2.3.3]{KS3} and analyse the latter.
+The description of such perverse sheaves can be made very concrete: the category of perverse sheaves on $\CC^n$ is equivalent to the category of representations of an explicit quiver with monomial relations, whose vertices correspond to real faces in the (real) hyperplane arrangement corresponding to the reflection representation of $\Sn$ on $\CC^n$, \cite{KS1}.
+From this description one can recover a description of perverse sheaves on the graded component $\sym^n(\CC)$.
+Indeed, the latter can be embedded into the category of $\Sn$-equivariant perverse sheaves on $\CC^n$, \cite[Proposition 2.3.3]{KS3}.

-The main result in \cite{KS3} is that the category $\FP$ is equivalent to the category of connected bialgebras in $\Vu$, and that relevant objects in this category, such as the tensor algebra, cotensor (big shuffle) algebra and Nichols (shuffle) algebra of an object $V$ in $\Vu$ correspond respectively to the full direct image $*$, the extension by zero $!$ and intermediate extension of the collection of local systems on the open strata in each $\sym^n(\CC)$ associated with the $n$-th tensor power of $V$.
-This establishes a relation between natural algebraic constructions in Hopf algebra theory and natural geometric constructions in the theory of perverse sheaves: we expect that this relation can serve as a bridge between the two theories.
+The main result in \cite{KS3} is that the category $\FP$ is equivalent to the category of connected bialgebras in $\Vu$, and that relevant objects in this category, such as the tensor algebra, the cotensor (big shuffle) algebra and the Nichols (shuffle) algebra of an object $V$ in $\Vu$ correspond respectively to the full direct image $*$, the extension by zero $!$ and intermediate extension $!*$ of the collection of local systems on the configuration spaces $\sym_{\neq0}^n(\CC)$ associated with the $n$-th tensor power of $V$.
+This establishes a relation between natural algebraic constructions in Hopf algebra theory and natural geometric constructions in the theory of perverse sheaves: this relation can serve as a bridge between the two theories.